PKBeam/Edda/using-edda.md

 - If you've made an error placing the BPM change at the start of your song, it will become obvious there.

-- If you've made an error specifying the *Song BPM*, it will be easiest to find out at the end of the song - that's where all the BPM errors will accumulate.
+- If you've made an error specifying the *Song Tempo*, it will be easiest to find out at the end of the song - that's where all the BPM errors will accumulate.

-Make sure your timing is as close to perfect as possible before you move on: you don't want to come back after placing thousands of notes to find that there's a mistake with the timing.
+Make sure your timing is as close to perfect as possible before you move on - you don't want to come back after placing thousands of notes to find that there's a mistake with the timing.

 > **NOTE**: If you are having audio sync issues, check out the page on [Audio Latency](advanced-topics#audio-latency).